CA4022/Big-Data-Cloud/README.md

 # Google DataProc
-An alternative managed Hadoop MapReduce cloud service that is recently catching up with AWS is Google Cloud DataProc.
-You can avail of 300$ credits as a new user when you sign in.
+An alternative managed Hadoop MapReduce cloud service that is recently catching up with AWS is [Google Cloud DataProc](https://cloud.google.com/dataproc).
+You can avail of 300$ credits as a new user when you sign in and this is immediate.

 Three key steps:
 - creating your appication